algorand/go-algorand/docs/follower_node.md

 The `Ledger State Delta` object is not designed for external consumption, but may still be useful for advanced applications:
 * `GET /v2/deltas/{round}` - Fetch the raw Ledger State Delta, optionally provide `format=msgp` for the internal msgp encoded object.

-## Performance

-Increasing `MaxAcctLookback` and `CatchupParallelBlocks` is helpful for increasing performance.
-We have found `64` to be a good value which allows algod to at near full speed while a fast synchronous application processes `Ledger State Delta` objects.

 ## Restrictions